mbnq/RA2YRBF/README.md

 ***********************************************************************
 **Installation:**

-- Download, unzip, copy files from RA2YRBF-main folder into the game directory.
+- Download, unzip, copy files from RA2YRBF-main folder into the game directory
-- (optional) Edit *ddraw.ini* to match your visual preferences
+- (optional) Use *cnc-ddraw config.exe* to match your visual preferences
+- Use *BF_LAUNCHER.exe* to start the game

 This mod requires a clean installation of Red Alert 2 and the Yuri's Revenge expansion pack to play.
 Ensure your game is updated to version 1.001 before installation.